-Vanilla Velvet Cake Recipe
+Easy Vanilla Velvet Cake Recipe

 If you need a base cake for your celebratory occasions such as birthdays or weddings, you would want to try this vanilla velvet cake.

+The cake has a fine sponge texture with a buttery moistness and sweetness.
+Itโs simply delicious.
 And if you pair it with traditional vanilla buttercream, you will get a divine crumb of the cake.

-What is velvet cake?
+What is Velvet Cake?

 But really, thatโs what a velvet cake should taste like, shouldnโt it?

+- Flour: I use cake flour for this recipe.
+If you donโt have it, mix 1 cup of plain flour or all-purpose flour with 2 tablespoons of cornflour or cornstarch.
 For this recipe, you need 250 grams of cake flour.
 So you can mix 210 grams of plain flour/ all-purpose flour with 40 grams of corn flour/ cornstarch.

 This vanilla velvet cake is simple and very easy to make.

-Bake the cake for about 45 minutes in preheated oven at gas 3.5 or 170ยฐ Celsius/ 338ยฐ Fahrenheit.
+Bake the cake for about 45 minutes in a preheated oven at gas 3.5 or 170ยฐ Celsius/ 338ยฐ Fahrenheit.

-Your cake is ready when it is springy to the touch or a skewer comes out clean.
+Your cake is ready when it is springy to the touch, or a skewer comes out clean.

 Thatโs how easy it is.
 No fluff.
 Just simple.